NoralyaaWafaa/SEM_1/SECP1513 TECHNOLOGY AND INFORMATION SYSTEM/Assignment 4 - Newsletter Industrial Visit at Biocon.md

 </div>

 ## Reflection
-> On 23 December, two section under the supervision of Dr. Azurah has visited a biotechnology company that manufactured devices for human insulin and insulin
+> On 23 December, two section of students under the supervision of Dr. Azurah has visited a biotechnology company that specializes in manufacturing devices for human insulin and insulin
 > analogs located in Iskandar Puteri, Johor.
-During this visit students and lecturers had been devided into three group to explore different departments which is
+During this visit students and lecturers had been divided into three group to explore different departments which is
 > drug substance, R&D and drugs product.
 Through this visit, I have gained new perspectives on the significance and contribution of modern technologies into the
 > medical field.
+I learned the significance of time-to-time monitoring.
+In the production process, every phase were documented and analyzed to ensure the
+> manufactured products meet international quality standards.
+These standards have been established by organizations like International Council for Harmonisation
+> (ICH) and World Health Organization (WHO).

 ## Newsletter